Sustainability at the IMA

 - Transitioned to using compostable utensils and kitchen paper products

-- Set printer settings to default to double sided, black ink printing
+- Set printer settings that default to double sided, black ink printing

 - Reducing paper reports and printing reports when appropriate